Manuel Aguilar Chacón

-Manuel Aguilar Chacón (12 August 1797, San José, Costa Rica – 7 July 1846) was head of state of Costa Rica from April 1837 to March 1838.
+Manuel Aguilar Chacón (12 August 1797 – 7 July 1846) was a Costa Rican lawyer and politician who served as the 4th Head of State of Costa Rica from April 1837 until he was overthrown in a coup in March 1838.

 Early life

 He was born in San José, Costa Rica, on August 12, 1797.
 Was the son of Miguel Antonio Aguilar y Fernández (who ordained as a priest after widowing) and Josefa de la Luz Chacón y Aguilar.
 He got married in León, Nicaragua, on August 4, 1824 to Inés Cueto y García de la Llana, daughter of Luis de Cueto y Cortés de la Quintana y Teodora García de la Llana.
 In their home, their four children were born: